Instructions

 While withdrawing a paper may happen in a limited number of cases, we support the fairness of the submission.
 Please take note of the following with respect to paper submissions:

-(ii) Once submitted, a contribution should not be resubmitted to another event before a conformation of acceptance or rejection.
+(ii) Once submitted, a contribution should not be resubmitted to another event before a confirmation of acceptance or rejection.
 As e-mail may fail, it is the responsibility of the authors to ensure there is no double submission based on an assumption that the paper was rejected, but the e-mail failed to be received.
 IARIA doesn’t support double submissions.
 Once a paper is submitted elsewhere, and no decision was clearly received, don’t submit the same paper to IARIA conferences.

 (iii) Small amounts of already published material are allowed in any submission, under the condition that the source be clearly identified.
 If the reference is missing [quotes and citation], and the paper is published, the publishing authors must write a letter of apology to the original author.
 If the paper is not published, the review process must enforce the authors to make this reference; publication process continues only after the text was properly corrected.